-Over the years, Malbork Castle has been home to many different occupiers including the Prussians who turned the castle into a barracks and in the process, dismantled parts of the complex with no military significance and also caused major damage to the interior decoration.
+Over the years, the castle has been home to many different occupiers including the Prussians who turned the castle into a barracks and in the process, dismantled parts of the complex with no military significance and also caused major damage to the interior decoration.
 The castle sustained further damage during WWII.

 Despite all of this and thanks largely to intervention and restoration, the castle today looks like it did 600 years ago and almost the entire complex has been preserved.
 Restoration and conservation work was carried out in the 19th and early 20th centuries and also at the end of WWII with many forgotten medieval art and craft techniques being rediscovered.

-Visitors to Malbork Castle can take advantage of an audio guide that utilises GPS with a set route; which if followed ensures that everything that is worth seeing is seen.
-There is also amenities at the ticket office such as toilets, refreshments and lockers.
+Visitors to the castle can take advantage of an audio guide that utilises GPS with a set route, which if followed ensures that everything that is worth seeing is seen.
+There are also amenities at the ticket office such as toilets, refreshments and lockers.